 - Cream or Half-n-Half – Adding a touch of cream to store-bought pesto lends a delicious richness.
 However, half-and-half will give you the same results.
 Use whichever you keep on hand for your morning coffee.

 - Substitution: White wine vinegar or sherry vinegar also work!

 Tortellini in pesto sauce variations

-Looking to customize your tortellini dinner?
-Any of the following ingredients taste delicious in this dish:
+Looking to customize your pesto cheese tortellini dinner?
+Any of the following customizations taste delicious in this pesto tortellini recipe:

 - Tomatoes – If it’s prime tomato season, I recommend adding those juicy, sweet gems to everything!
 Cherry tomatoes, Grape tomatoes, or Plum tomatoes all taste great in this recipe.